ewaldmire/ascender/docs/docsite/rst/userguide/jobs.rst

 .. index::
    single: jobs

-A :term:`job` is an instance of Ascender launching an Ansible playbook against an inventory of hosts.
+A :term:`job` is an instance of climber launching an Ansible playbook against an inventory of hosts.

 The **Jobs** link displays a list of jobs and their statuses--shown as completed successfully or failed, or as an active (running) job.
 The default view is collapsed (**Compact**) with the job name, status, job type, and start/finish times, but you can expand to see more information.
 You can sort this list by various criteria, and perform a search to filter the jobs of interest.